vanvalenlab/deepcell-label/README.md

 ### Edit Operations:

-Caliban's default setting allows operations to be carried out quickly and easily on existing segmentations.
+DeepCell Label's default setting allows operations to be carried out quickly and easily on existing segmentations.
 The actions that can modify cell labels and/or lineage information are:

 *click* - click on a cell label to select it.
 Up to two labels can be selected at one time.